 Which Eyewear Stores Are the Best?

-Our Ratings Tables show how Boston area eyewear outlets were rated by area consumers we surveyed (primarily Checkbook and Consumer Reports subscribers).
-Fortunately, most eyewear customers are satisfied with their choices.
-When there are problems, the complaints usually relate to second-rate customer service—rude salespersons, long waits, indifferent advice, etc.—and high prices.
+Most eyewear customers are satisfied.
+When there are problems, the complaints usually relate to second-rate customer service—rude salespeople, long waits, indifferent advice—and high prices.

-Given the many ways in which an eyeglass supplier can help you make the right purchase, you need to choose one carefully.
+Given the many ways in which an eyewear supplier can help you make the right purchase, you need to choose one carefully.

-If you have a prescription from a recent exam, you can go to any optician or optometrist for eyeglasses, many of whom also dispense contact lenses.
-Most dispense contact lenses based on a recent prescription you’ve obtained elsewhere, but some insist on performing their own exam.
+If you have a prescription from a recent exam, you can go to any optician or optometrist for eyeglasses.
+Many of them also sell contacts, and most will dispense them based on a recent prescription you’ve obtained elsewhere, but some insist on performing their own exam.
 Most suppliers consider a prescription recent enough if the exam took place within the past year, but some accept even older prescriptions, particularly for eyeglasses, depending on your age and eye-care history.

 If you don’t have a current prescription, you can get one from an optometrist or ophthalmologist.
 Opticians can’t perform eye exams, but many vision centers either are operated by optometrists, who can, or have an optometrist working in an affiliated office.
 (Massachusetts law prohibits optician firms from employing optometrists, but the optometrist may be located just one door away.)